Student Instructions for Withdrawing from College

 WARNING: Withdrawing from the University could be more costly than you realize.

-If you are receiving federal funds (Pell Grant, SEOG, Perkins, Stafford, or Plus Loans) and you withdraw from the university after the 100% refund date, you are responsible for reimbursing Coastal Carolina University for the federal funds that the university must repay on your behalf.
+If you are receiving federal funds (Pell Grant, SEOG, Perkins, Direct Student Loans, or Plus Loans) and you withdraw from the university after the 100% refund date, you are responsible for reimbursing Coastal Carolina University for the federal funds that the university must repay on your behalf.

-Eligibility for any refund of tuition/fees/charges is based on the validation date stamped on the the completed withdrawal form (if submitted within seven days) and the published refund schedule.
+Eligibility for any refund of tuition/fees/charges is based on the date of requested withdrawal and the published refund schedule.

 If you are eligible for any refund, it will be reduced by any debt you currently owe the University and/or by any financial aid received from the University.